fpcorso/data-blog/content/database-table-structure.md

 To do so, we will explore structuring a very basic database for a pet groomer, which will include all the pet owners, each of their pets, and which toys the pets like.

 I'll be creating something called an "entity-relationship diagram" to demonstrate how databases are structured.
-While these can be complex yet useful, I am creating a very simplified version for learning purposes.
+While these are usually fairly complex yet useful, I am creating a very simplified version for learning purposes.
 However, I encourage you to [learn more about them](https://www.smartdraw.com/entity-relationship-diagram/) as you continue learning SQL as they can be valuable in creating models and representations for databases you are working with.

 ## What Are Tables?